How to run TON Sites

 Introduction

-TON Sites work similarly to regular websites but require additional steps to start.
+TON Sites work similarly to regular websites but require additional steps to set up.
 This guide walks you through the setup process.

 Install the Tonutils Reverse Proxy to use TON Proxy for your website.